macs3-project/MACS/README.md

-# Recent Changes for MACS (2.1.4)
+# Recent Changes for MACS (2.2.4)

+## 2.2.4

+    * New features

+    1) First Python3 version MACS2 released.

+    2) Version number 2.2.X will be used for MACS2 in Python3, in
+    parallel to 2.1.X.

 ### 2.1.4
 	* Features added

 	Github Actions is used together with Travis CI for testing and deployment.

 	* Bugs fixed (PR #322)

 	1) #318 Random score in `bdgdiff` output.
 It turns out the sum_v is not initialized as 0 before adding.
 Potential bugs are fixed in other functions in ScoreTrack and CallPeakUnit codes.

 	2) #321 Cython dependency in `setup.py` script is removed.
 And place 'cythonzie' call to the correct position.

 	3) A typo is fixed in Github Actions script.

-### 2.1.3
-	* Features added

-	1) Support Docker auto-deploy.
-PR #309

-	2) Support Travis CI auto-testing, update unit-testing scripts, and enable subcommand testing on small datasets.

-	3) Update README documents. #297 PR #306

-	4) `cmbreps` supports more than 2 replicates.
-Merged from PR #304
-	@Maarten-vd-Sande and PR #307 (our own chi-sq test code)

-	5) `--d-min` option is added in `callpeak` and `predictd`, to exclude predictions of fragment size smaller than the given value.
-Merged from PR #267 @shouldsee.

-	6) `--buffer-size` option is added in `predictd`, `filterdup`, `pileup` and `refinepeak` subcommands.
-Users can use this option to decrease memory usage while there are a large number of contigs in the data.
-Also, now `callpeak`, `predictd`, `filterdup`, `pileup` and `refinepeak` will suggest users to tweak `--buffer-size` while catching a MemoryError. #313 PR #314

-	* Bugs fixed

-	1) #265 Fixed a bug where the pseudocount hasn't been applied while calculating p-value score in ScoreTrack object.

-	2) Fixed bdgbroadcall so that it will report those broad peaks without strong peak inside, a consistent behavior as `callpeak --broad`.

-	3) Rename COPYING to LICENSE.

-# README for MACS2 (2.1.4)
+# README for MACS (2.2.4)

 ## Introduction